xlladdins/xll/docs/Excel4MacrosQ-S.md

   - > If a number, that number is used.

-Min\_num    corresponds to the Minimum check box and is the minimum value for the value axis.
+Min\_num&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Minimum check box and is the minimum value for the value axis.

-Max\_num    corresponds to the Maximum check box and is the maximum value for the value axis.
+Max\_num&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Maximum check box and is the maximum value for the value axis.

-Major    corresponds to the Major Unit check box and is the major unit of measure.
+Major&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Major Unit check box and is the major unit of measure.

-Minor    corresponds to the Minor Unit check box and is the minor unit of measure.
+Minor&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Minor Unit check box and is the minor unit of measure.

-Cross    corresponds to the Floor (XY Plane) Crosses At check box.
+Cross&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Floor (XY Plane) Crosses At check box.

 The last three arguments are logical values corresponding to check boxes on the Scale tab.
 If an argument is TRUE, Microsoft Excel selects the check box; if FALSE, Microsoft Excel clears the check box.

-Logarithmic    corresponds to the Logarithmic Scale check box.
+Logarithmic&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Logarithmic Scale check box.

-Reverse    corresponds to the Values In Reverse Order check box.
+Reverse&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Values In Reverse Order check box.

-Min    corresponds to the Floor (XY Plane) Crosses At Minimum Value check box.
+Min&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Floor (XY Plane) Crosses At Minimum Value check box.

 **Related Functions**

-Syntax 1   Changes the position, formatting, and scaling of the category axis in 2-D charts
+Syntax 1&nbsp;&nbsp;&nbsp;Changes the position, formatting, and scaling of the category axis in 2-D charts

-Syntax 2   Changes the position, formatting, and scaling of the value axis in 2-D charts
+Syntax 2&nbsp;&nbsp;&nbsp;Changes the position, formatting, and scaling of the value axis in 2-D charts

-Syntax 3   Changes the position, formatting, and scaling of the category axis in 3-D charts
+Syntax 3&nbsp;&nbsp;&nbsp;Changes the position, formatting, and scaling of the category axis in 3-D charts

-Syntax 4   Changes the position, formatting, and scaling of the series axis in 3-D charts
+Syntax 4&nbsp;&nbsp;&nbsp;Changes the position, formatting, and scaling of the series axis in 3-D charts

 Return to [top](#Q)